jciarka/KWQuotesApp/README.md

 - type ctrl+shift+B or click "Build solution" in Build section in menu bar

 Running:
+- open project in Visual Studio
 - click "Start" in Visual Studio or click "F5"

 How to use application:
 - after opening application you will see a main window
-- type number of KW comments you wish to pull form API (from 5 to 20 available)
+- type number of KW comments you wish to pull from API (from 5 to 20 available)
 - press “Upload” button
 - comments will be presented in ListBox
 - Now you can: